Last Updated on December 1, 2023

 Things to Do in Bergen, Norway

 The old wooden buildings once housed the offices and living quarters of the men who worked here.
-Today, leaning so precipitously they look as if they’re about to fall over, they’re still connected by old wood-plank alleyways.
+Today, leaning so precipitously they look like they’re about to fall over, they’re still connected by old wood-plank alleyways.
 Today they’re home to dozens of shops, galleries, and restaurants and are a UNESCO World Heritage Site.

 When we left the fortress, it was only a few minutes walk to the old Hanseatic Assembly Rooms, beautiful buildings behind the historic wharf buildings.
 Along the way, my guide wanted to show me a residential neighborhood.
-She took me to Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.
+So she took me to Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.

-Leaving the assembly rooms, we walked back through the alleyways of the old wharf buildings out onto the street along the harbor where we turned left in the direction of the little town square at the end of the harbor.
+Leaving the assembly rooms, we walked back through the alleyways of the old wharf buildings out onto the street along the harbor, where we turned left in the direction of the little town square at the end of the harbor.

 On to Bergen Cathedral and the Funicular

-We continued on up Kong Oscars Gate heading towards Bergen Cathedral, wandering down little side streets along the way.
+We continued up Kong Oscars Gate heading towards Bergen Cathedral, wandering down little side streets along the way.
 They all seemed to come from another era, cobbled lanes lined with shops and restaurants with colorful signs poking out above their doorways.

 When we reached the church, I understood why my guide wanted me to see it.
-Built in 1250, it is a simple, long-church design with a beautiful interior including a series of portraits in the entrance way.
+Built in 1250, it is a simple, long-church design with a beautiful interior, including a series of portraits in the entranceway.
 What makes it unique, however, is the cannonball still in the exterior wall above the entrance since 1665.

 A Clutch of Galleries

 I went into Kode 3, the Rasmus Meyers Collection, and found it very interesting, not so much because of my knowledge of art but because of the intimate way the museum is laid out.
-In some of its rooms, I felt I was viewing an art collection in someone’s private home.
+In some of its rooms, I felt like I was viewing an art collection in someone’s private home.

 The converted mansion also contains works by renowned Norwegian painter Edvard Munch.
-(Another renowned Norwegian, Edvard Grieg, the composer of Peer Gynt and other masterpieces, is honored at the Edvard Grieg Museum about a half-hour south of the city).
+(Another famous Norwegian, Edvard Grieg, the composer of Peer Gynt and other masterpieces, is honored at the Edvard Grieg Museum about a half-hour south of the city).

 Fjord Tours From Bergen, Norway

-You depart from the railway station in Bergen, and then connect with a bus that brings you to the ferry that sails up the fjord to Flam, a small village at the lower end of the Flam Railway.
+You depart from the railway station in Bergen and then connect with a bus that brings you to the ferry that sails up the fjord to Flam, a small village at the lower end of the Flam Railway.